jepsen-io/jepsen/mongodb-rocks/README.md

 # jepsen.mongodb-rocks

-A Clojure library designed to ... well, that part is up to you.
+A Jepsen stress test for comparing performance of mmapv1 and the experimental RocksDB backend for MongoDB.

 ## Usage

-FIXME
+`lein test`

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Kyle Kingsbury

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.